-i Metrics for 2020
+i Metrics for 2019

-In 2020, corporate insolvencies decreased significantly.
-A total of 3,304 insolvent companies were registered in 2020, which is less than 39.5 per cent compared to the 2019 figure.
-The number of proceedings opened dropped by 40.7 per cent to 1,804 cases, while the number of proceedings not opened due to lack of assets fell by 37.7 per cent to 1,230.
-Overall, 16,300 employees (compared to 2019, this number dropped by only 5.2 per cent) were affected by insolvencies of their employers.
-The estimated insolvency debts increased considerably by 80.1 per cent to €3.057 billion.
-In 29 cases, the debt was more than €10 million.
+In 2019, corporate insolvencies stagnated.
+A total of 5,018 insolvent companies were registered in 2019, which is only slightly above the 2018 figure.
+The number of proceedings opened rose by 2 per cent to 3,044 cases, while the number of proceedings not opened due to lack of assets fell slightly to 1,974.
+Overall, however, far fewer people - 17,200 employees - were affected by insolvencies of their employers.
+Average debts also fell considerably, by around 18 per cent to €1,697 million.
+In 30 cases, the debt was more than €10 million.

 An analysis of sectors most affected by insolvencies in Austria traditionally ranks the top three sectors by cases and by liabilities.
-Over the years and also due to the covid-19 crisis, there have been hardly any surprises or changes, because of the specific nature of the respective businesses (capital intensity) and the total number of companies active in these sectors.
+Over the years, there have been hardly any surprises, because of the specific nature of the respective businesses (capital intensity) and the total number of companies active in these sectors.